Skip to content

 Lower Back Strength Movements

-Fortunately, at Back Muscle Solutions we developed a comprehensive lower back strength training program - Back Of Steel - to take the guess work out of the equation.
-Back Of Steel contains value-packed pages about back strength training principles, exercises, exclusive video content, and an actual lower back strengthening program.
-The Back Of Steel program is a 3 day per week, 15 minute per day supplement to your current routine, designed to build serious strength in the stabilizers and muscles that your lower back needs to be resilient.
-Check out the Back Of Steel lower back strength training program at the link below!
+Fortunately, at Back Muscle Solutions we developed a comprehensive system including the all-essential lower back strength training - Back Harmony pain relief system - to take the guess work out of the equation.
+Back Harmony contains value-packed content and routines about back strength training principles, exclusive video content, expert support, and our most effective real-world-tested lower back strengthening program.
+The Back Harmony strength regimen is 3 days per week, 20-30 minutes per day to supplement to your current routine, designed to build the stabilizers and muscles your lower back needs to be resilient.
+Check out the Back Harmony at the link below!

 Subscribe to our newsletter